peiyeliu/chemrxn-cleaner/docs/index.md

 ## Cleaning and reporting

+Cleaning helpers only parse reactions when `filters` is `None`; use `default_filters()` to apply the recommended baseline.
 Filters are plain callables.
 Compose the built-ins or author your own:

 ```python
 from chemrxn_cleaner import (